ankidroid/Anki-Android-Backend/README.md

 ## Modify AnkiDroid to use built library

+Install the .aar to a local maven repo with `./gradlew :rsdroid:publishReleasePublicationToMavenRepository`

 Now open the AnkiDroid project in AndroidStudio.
 To tell gradle to load the compiled .aar and .jar files from disk, edit `local.properties` in the AnkiDroid repo, and add the following line: